Afsos: Episode 1: The solution

 Nakul (Gulshan Devaiah) is a struggling writer based in Mumbai, who is having a hard time coping with unemployment, lovelessness and personal guilt.
 This leads him on a suicidal path as he tries creative ways of ending his life.
 On one occasion he lies down in front of an incoming train, but is saved by a senile beggar who ends up dead instead.
 Nakul then jumps in a lake, but is saved by onlookers.
 His psychiatrist Shloka (Anjali Patil) argues that deep down he doesn't want to die, as his survival instinct always kicks in and saves him from his misadventures.

 In the Harsil town of Uttarakhand a local cop, Bir Singh (Aakash Dahiya) is investigating the murder of 11 monks in a Hindu monastery.
 The 12th monk and the prime suspect is missing.

 Meanwhile, Nakul approaches an agency "Emergency Exit" which specialises in assisted suicide and orders a hit on himself.
-The agent Maria Gomes(Ratnabali Bhattacharjee) assures him that his death is certain as the job will be handled by Updadhyay (Heeba Shah).
+The agent Maria Gomes (Ratnabali Bhattacharjee) assures him that his death is certain as the job will be handled by Updadhyay (Heeba Shah).
 Updadhyay is a ruthless killer who is very committed to her assignment.
 She maintains a kill count of her victims by slashing her arms with a blade.

 Later in the day Nakul receives call from a publishing house expressing interest in his work.
 It seems luck is beginning to turn in Nakul's favour.

 Episode 2: The calm

-Nakul had accidentally given the wrong address of his apartments because of which Updadhyay kills a person in the neighbouring block.
-As Nakul relishes his last living day, he settles all debts with local shopkeepers and meets up with Shloka at a tea stall.
+Nakul had accidentally given the wrong address of his apartment because of which Updadhyay kills a person in the neighbouring block.
+As Nakul relishes his last day, he settles all debts with local shopkeepers and meets up with Shloka at a tea stall.

 Two days earlier, the head monk of Harshil monastery had handed over the Elixir of life (Amrut) to the 12th monk, Fokatiya.
 The Elixir would grant immortality if it is served by an immortal, otherwise it would act as poison.
 Fokatiya had to find the "immortal man" in Mumbai.
 The monks are not the only ones in the quest for immortality.
-A scientist based out of London, Dr.Goldfish (Jamie Alter) is actively conducting research on the subject.
+A scientist based out of London, Dr. Goldfish (Jamie Alter) is actively conducting research on the subject.

-Shloka tells Nakul that her husband had committed suicide hence does not want the same fate for him.
+Shloka tells Nakul that her husband had committed suicide and hence does she not want the same fate for him.
 She also admits her feelings for Nakul.
 This is motivation enough for him, as he now has someone who cares for him and hence a purpose in life.
 As they speak on, Nakul is shot in the head by Updadhyay.
-Fokatiya happens to be around the tea stall and along with Shloka they rush him to hospital.
+Fokatiya happens to be around the tea stall and along with Shloka and they rush him to the hospital.